jodithea/Tutorial_GWAS_including_X_chromosome/README.md

 5. Commands / Submission Section

-	- Actual commands that perform the work
+	- This section contains the actual commands that perform the work
 	- For example:

 ```bash